How To Get Motivated When You’re Feeling Slack

 This morning, for example, I didn't feel at all like taking my usual run.
 I was tired, congested, and slightly hung over from one too many glasses of wine last night.
 The last thing my body wanted was to push through running in the summer heat while feeling so puny.
 So I decided I would put on my running clothes and simply go for a walk.
 If I felt inspired to run, I would do so only if I felt like it.

 Once I started moving and warmed up my muscles, I did feel inspired.
 It wasn't my best run, and I didn't run as far as I normally do.
-But I ran in spite of my lack of motivation and energy.
+But I ran in spite of my lack of energy.
 I ignored my lethargy and took action anyway.

 Nor did I feel like writing this post today.
 I really wanted to sit and watch the World Cup and hang out with my guy.
 So I told myself I'd write just one paragraph.
-I wrote that paragraph, and then I felt motivated to continue.
+I wrote that paragraph, and then I felt energized to continue.
 It's funny how motivation works that way.

 Here are some thoughts on how to get motivated when you aren't feeling it: